-To editorialize: Dane and I hope that by getting more information out there in the climbing community, we can get more climbers excited about developing routes in China.
+To editorialize: Hopefully by getting more information out there in the climbing community, we can get more climbers excited about developing routes in China.
 Unlike Himalayan mountaineering, rock climbing as a sport is a very new phenomenon in China.
 Much is happening as more expats begin traveling to new crags to develop.
 A lot is also happening with their interactions and pedagogy with aspiring local Chinese climbers, too.
 Dane has been doing a killer job at development, but more manpower would certainly speed up development!

 For those of you who have grown accustomed to climbing in route-saturated, developed crags, areas like this are a chance to really explore and possibly put up an FA that will bear your name!

 Route descriptions will be up soon.

 Buses will take you to Xiaguan （下关）which is the more touristy, developed region along Erhai Lake.
 You can opt to go to Shimenguan from there or base your operations out of Dali Old Town （大理古城）about 15 minutes north.
 The Old Town while having its touristy elements, feels less like the bizarre overdevelopment that is pervasive in larger Chinese cities.